-Get your Trek on with everything we know about 'Discovery' season 2
+First photos from 'Star Trek: Discovery' season 2 debut during Comic-Con

 Editors' Recommendations

-- After rewarding ‘The Punisher’ with a second season, Marvel casts three roles
+- Watch out, redshirts — CBS has a (Star)fleet of new Star Trek shows on deck

-- Here is everything we know so far about ‘Westworld’ season 2
+- Here’s everything we know about ‘The Punisher’ season 2 so far

+- These are the trailers to watch during San Diego Comic-Con 2018

+- ‘I ain’t going nowhere.’
+Season 2 of ‘Luke Cage’ does Harlem’s hero proud